Everest 3 Passes Trek Gear List

 What I took: iPhone

-What I’d take next time: iPhone, potentially my Canon with HMG Camera Pod
+What I’d take next time: iPhone, potentially my Sony a7cr with a HMG Camera Pod

 Rechargeable Battery Pack